-It is possible to identify the College's share of the assets and liabilities within this scheme, at 31 July 2022 the College had a notional net asset in the scheme which is not recognised in line with FRS102.
-Details of the College's notional net asset, which is not recognised, in the GMPF as analysed in note 23.
-The calculation of this net position is based upon an estimation by the scheme's actuary, Hymans Robertson, of the present value of the estimated future liabilities and scheme assets at 31 July 2022.
-The various actuarial assumptions adopted by the scheme actuary have a material effect on the value of the net position recognised in the College's financial statements, insofar as this value is highly sensitive to small changes in the discount rate, inflation and other assumptions.
+It is possible to identify the College's share of the assets and liabilities within this scheme, although given this is now an asset this has not been recognised in these accounts.
+Details of the College's position in the GMPF is analysed in note 23.
+The calculation of this position is based upon an estimation by the scheme's actuary, Hymans Robertson, of the present value of the estimated future liabilities and scheme assets at 31 July 2023.
+The various actuarial assumptions adopted by the scheme actuary have a material effect on the value of the net liability recognised in the College's financial statements, insofar as this value is highly sensitive to small changes in the discount rate, inflation and other assumptions.
 The assumptions adopted therefore represent an area of significant estimation uncertainty within the College's accounts.
 The Board of Governors is satisfied that the assumptions adopted by the scheme actuary are reasonable.
+As the identified asset within GMPF is not expected to result in an economic inflow to the College, it has not been recognised in these accounts and the provision is held at nil.